SO(4,1) Yang-Mills theory of quantum gravity: Future Tests

 \section{Future Tests}

-General Relativity and the Yang-Mills theory agree for the linearized Schwarzschild metric predictions and 1PN equations of motion but, with the exception of radiation-back-reaction where the same degree of inspiral is predicted for binary pulsar systems, they fundamentally diverge at higher order motion.
+General Relativity and the Yang-Mills theory agree for the linearized Schwarzschild metric predictions and 1PN equations of motion, but they fundamentally diverge at higher order motion.
 The 2PN order should be measurable for binary pulsars within the next few decades as additional data is collected about known systems (the more data collected the smaller the error bound).
+It is doubtful that the 2nd order of the Schwarzschild geometery will be measurable within the Solar system any time soon because the required accuracy would have to be thousands of times better than current, already extremely sensitive, instruments provide, at which point significant and potentially unknown variations in Earth's or the Sun's density would make it difficult to predict the measurements.
 Gravitational wave detectors such as LIGO and VIRGO may also be capable of detecting much higher order effects (well into the quadratic or even cubic realm) from inspiraling black holes and other closely spaced, highly massive objects.
-Because general relativity and the Yang-Mills theory no longer agree at this level, these observations will determine whether gravity is truly diffeomorphic or a non-Abelian gauge theory like the other known forces.
-Another important test is a quantitative measurement of the values of $b_0$ and $c_0$ which may allow a quantitative prediction of the rate of acceleration of the universe, an important prediction of the theory.
+Because general relativity and the Yang-Mills theory no longer agree at this level, these observations will be able to rule out one of the theories.
+Another important test is a quantitative measurement of the values of $b_0$ and $c_0$ from Sec. \ref{sec:ae} which may allow a quantitative prediction of the rate of acceleration of the universe, an important prediction of the theory.

-Quantum predictions are significant because the theory, in order to be renormalizable, requires mass, energy, momentum, and angular momentum to be quantized so that the coupling constant has zero mass dimension.
+Quantum predictions are significant because the theory, in order to be renormalizable, requires mass to be quantized so that the coupling constant has zero mass dimension.
 Without that assumption, the coupling constant would have negative mass dimension of -2 and the theory would not be renormalizable \cite{Zee:2003}.
-The size of the quantum must be exceptionally small, but an experiment may be devised to detect it similar to how Millikan's oil drop experiment detected the indivisibility of the electron charge.